hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/8-smd_simulations.rst

                 The 1D QM/MM scan along the distance b/w hydride receiver N1 atom and the hydride atom (H5)

 In the context of our work, we are examining a sequential reaction involving an initial hydride transfer followed by a proton transfer.
 Guided by our QM/MM scan, we've determined that the hydride transfer occurs first, necessitating that we focus on steering the system along the CV corresponding to hydride transfer before turning our attention to the proton transfer CV.
-Details concerning our chosen CVs are provided in supplementary figure S27.
+Details concerning our chosen CVs are provided in figure S27 of `Sahrawat et al. (2024)`_.
 Here is the CV file for the hyride transfer CV to be used for running QM/MM SMD simulations :repo:`tutorial/simulations/mdin/cv-hy-1.in`

 .. code-block::
         :emphasize-lines: 4,5,6,7